lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 35 Stop thief.md

 A short while age, however, he became/bɪˈkeɪm/ a bus driver and he has not regretted/rɪˈɡretɪd/ it.
 - complex sentence:
-  - a short while ago [prepositional adverbial of time]
+  - a short while ago [prepositional time adverbial]
   - however
   - he became a bus driver
     - he [subject]